 Under Solvency II, deferred tax liability is recognised for the estimated future tax effects of temporary differences.
 For further details, please refer to section D.1.2.

 D.3.5 Derivatives

 Under Solvency II, derivative liabilities are measured at fair value.
-The valuation methodology for derivatives is set out in D.1.4.6 Derivatives.
+The valuation methodology for derivatives is set out in D.1.4.6.

-D.3.6 Other financial liabilities
+D.3.6 Insurance and intermediaries payables